mchen237/IS477-Course-Project/README.md

 Ethical and Legal Considerations: This dataset involves information about human casualties and suffering, requiring careful ethical treatment.
 The dataset contains aggregated individual impacts to event-level statistics.
 It uses publicly available information only.
 No personally identifiable information is included.
 The dataset acknowledged that casualty figures may be incomplete due to reporting gaps, particularly in regions with limited infrastructure.
 It has also recognized potential biases in disaster reporting, which may overrepresent events in developed countries with better monitoring systems.

+License: Creative Commons Attribution–ShareAlike 4.0 (CC BY-SA 4.0).
+This liscents permits reuse, adaptation, redistribtion, and transformation of the dataset for any purpose as long is proper citation is given and modified dataset must be used under the same license.

 Dataset 2: "World GDP, Population & CO2 Emissions Dataset" from Kaggle

 Source and Provenance: This dataset aggregates global-level economic and environmental indicators over a 46-year period.
 This dataset was compiled using information from Worldometer (worldometers.info), a widely used source for global statistics.
 It has used data from sites such as Worldometer , World Bank, IMF, UN, and Global Carbon Project.
 These data represent official statistics compiled by international organizations from national government reports.